League (unit): England

-On land, the league is most commonly defined as three miles (4.83 km), though the length of a mile could vary from place to place and depending on the era.
+On land, the league is most commonly defined as three miles (4.83 km), although the length of a mile could vary from place to place as well as depending on the era.
 At sea, a league is 3 nmi.
 English usage also included many of the other leagues mentioned below (for example, in discussing the Treaty of Tordesillas).

+The Battle Abbey Chronicles define a leuga (league) as the English leuga contains 12 roods and 40 perches make a rood.
+The perch is 16 feet in length.